Febo2788/genome-visualizer/README.md

 # Genomic Visualization Tool

-A comprehensive Python-based tool for creating both linear and circular genomic visualizations from GenBank files.
+A comprehensive Python-based tool for creating both linear and circular genomic visualizations from GenBank **full** files.
 This tool provides a user-friendly GUI for generating publication-quality comparative genomic diagrams, significantly improving upon existing tools like BRIG by eliminating the need for data cleaning, offering more color options, and providing a live visualization interface.

 ## Features